gSchool/DNA-release-3/03-Phase-B/02b_pathways.md

 ### Pathway Highlights:

 * Requirements processes like the Accelerated Joint Capabilities Integration and Development System (JCIDS) apply.
-* Features an aggressively streamlined acquisition processes, and documents must be tailored to support capability development and delivery 2 years or less.
+* Features an aggressively streamlined acquisition processes, and documents must be tailored to support capability development and _must deliver 2 years or less._
 * Regulatory requirements are tailored or waived as appropriate.
 Statutory and Regulatory requirements are defined in the [Milestone Document Identification (MDID)](https://www.dau.edu/mdid/Pages/Default.aspx).
 * The pathway goal is to plan for capability in a few weeks, with development and production measured in months.
 Useful capability is quickly delivered to the warfighter.

-Despite UCA pathway availability **only** to programs with the designation of UON, JEON or JUON, we still think it’s important to highlight it as a viable option.
-However, we understand that this is not a viable option for many Program Management Offices (PMOs).

-What we do want to emphasize is that UON, JEON or JUON designations are constantly being reviewed.
-A great strategy for potentially transitioning to a Program of Record or retaining it as an option is to examine other pathways and see what aligns best.
-Remember: you can use and tailor the pathways to suit your needs!
+While you can not choose this pathway, we didn’t want to omit any pathways from here as  UON, JEON or JUON designations are constantly being reviewed which means a program requirement could be handed to your team and you will need to know how to shape your strategy to fit this pathway.

 ## Defense Business Systems Pathway